 - Significant Anagram: In the second movie, Shin-chan meets a prince who is identical to him.
 His name: Sunnokeshi (anagram of Shinnosuke).

-- Slice of Life: When it's not about Shinnosuke's antics, then it's this.
+- Slice of Life: When it's not about Shinnosuke's antics, the stories happen to focus in the daily lives of the characters.

 - Shotacon: Parodied in an extended spoof of sports based "High School" shows.
 Shin only wishes the women he met had this fetish.